schollz/find3/doc/passive_tracking.md

 The family (`FAMILY`) and device (for example, `wifi-60:57:18:3d:b8:14`) are specified.

 Leave the device in the location for about 30 minutes to collect a good amount of fingerprints.
+This will allow you to collect about 15 pieces of sensor data per location.

 It is *very important* to stop learning before you move the device away from that location.
 To stop learning, use the same command as above but without the `location` parameter: